duzhewang/ProgrammingNotes/Github.md

 ------------------------------------------------

+# Some questions

-- 1. How to add folders to the git repo?
+- How to add folders to the git repo?

-"git add <folder>/*" and then commit https://stackoverflow.com/questions/8775850/how-do-i-add-files-and-folders-into-github-repos
+https://stackoverflow.com/questions/8775850/how-do-i-add-files-and-folders-into-github-repos

 - 2. How to remove the file only from the git repo, but not remove it from the file system?